whym/wikihadoop/README.rst

 How to use
 ==============================

 1. Download WikiHadoop_ and extract the source tree.
+   Use `git clone https://whym@github.com/whym/wikihadoop.git` or get the tarball from the download page.
-Confirm there is a directory called ``mapreduce``.
+   After extracting the source tree, confirm there is a directory called ``mapreduce``.

 2. Download `Hadoop Common`_ and extract the source tree.
 Confirm there is a directory called ``mapreduce``.